xso4/vndb-mirror/data/api-kana.md

     is more efficient to only select `release.id` here and then grab detailed release info with a separate request.

+relations
+:   Array of objects, list of VNs directly related to this entry.

+relations.relation
+:   String, relation type.

+relations.relation\_official
+:   Boolean, whether this VN relation is official.

+relations.\*
+:   All [visual novel fields](#vn-fields) can be selected here.

 tags
 :   Array of objects, possibly empty.
 Only directly applied tags are returned,
     parent tags are not included.